3 minute read

 Aviation solved this at the handoff

-Part 1 pointed to the aviation version of this problem.
+Part 1 pointed to the aviation version of this problem, but only in a narrow sense.

-As Maximilian Walterskirchen points out, autopilot did not remove pilots from the system.
+Commercial aviation is far more standardized than most software work, so the analogy is not that engineering can be formalized like pilot training.
+As Maximilian Walterskirchen points out, the useful lesson is narrower: autopilot did not remove pilots from the system.
 It changed the interface between automation, procedure, and human takeover.
-Aviation became safer because the system learned to formalize when automation should lead, when humans should re-enter, and how that handoff should happen.
+Aviation became safer because the system learned to make that handoff explicit.

 Long-lived agentic systems need the same discipline.
 When a model changes, a tool fails, or a task falls outside the expected path, the workflow needs a stable takeover point rather than a hidden dependency on one giant prompt.